Projects

 PhD Career Pathways

-PhD Career Pathways project is a multi-phase initiative to improve doctoral education through data collection, information-sharing, university networks, and resource development.
-With support from the National Science Foundation, The Andrew W. Mellon Foundation, and the Alfred P. Sloan Foundation, CGS has built a coalition of 75 doctoral institutions working to improve student and alumni experiences outcomes through an evidence-informed approach.
-The research briefs below will help you contextualize your own institution’s data and inform meaningful improvements to PhD education.
+The PhD Career Pathways project was a multi-phase project to improve doctoral education through data collection, information-sharing, university networks, and resource development.
+With support from the National Science Foundation, the Mellon Foundation, and the Alfred P. Sloan Foundation, CGS built a coalition of 75 doctoral institutions working to improve student and alumni experiences and outcomes through an evidence-informed approach.

 Collect Your Own Data